Snowboarding & Skiing in Hokkaido: 7 Hokkaido Ski Resorts to Escape Busy Niseko

 When is the best time to ski in Hokkaido Japan?

-Often ranked as Japan’s best ski areas and mountain destination, why on earth would we recommend to skip skiing Niseko ski resorts in Japan all together?
+Often ranked as Japan’s best ski areas and mountain destination, why on earth would we recommend to skip the Niseko ski resorts in Japan all together?

 It’s simple.

-Skip the Niseko lift lines, chaos, rowdy Australian party scene and expensive everything and head to these lower profile Hokkaido ski destinations with classic Japan powder skiing, snowboarding and good backcountry access.
+Skip the Niseko lift lines, chaos, rowdy party scene and expensive everything.
+Head to these lower profile Hokkaido ski destinations with classic Japan powder skiing, snowboarding and good backcountry access.

 There is a lot more to skiing and snowboarding in Hokkaido than meets the eye on this 32,222 square mile Japanese island (Slightly smaller than the USA state of Maine).